jkmcl/downloader/README.md

 This profile type is an extension of `STANDARD` and is inferred when `pageUrl` points to a `github.com` URL.

-On GitHub release pages, the links to downloadable files are often embedded in page fragments loaded from other URLs.
-These fragments are typically added to the page by JavaScript in the browser.

-Downloader extracts the URLs of these fragments and then retrieves them.
-If the file URL is not found on the original page, it performs the same file URL and version extraction on the fragments.
+GitHub release pages often contain fragments loaded dynamically from other URLs.
+Downloader retrieves these fragments and performs the same file URL and version extraction on the fragments if the file URL is not found on the page.

 # Common Features